-We have put together a list of post-operative instructions for those who have recently undergone immediate denture surgery or are looking to have it.
+You have undergone a teeth replacement procedure.
+We have put together a list of post-operative instructions for those who have recently undergone immediate denture surgery (including tooth extraction) or are looking to have it.
 In this guide, we outline what to do after surgery.

 If your lip, tongue or cheek is numb, please take care not to bite it.

 If treatment has been completed under sedation or you have taken anti-anxiolytic medication, a responsible adult will need to drive you home and accompany you for the rest of the day until you are fully recovered from the effects of the medication.

 Swelling will occur and will reach a maximum 2-3 days following surgery before gradually subsiding.
 Oozing of blood around the denture is normal and is not cause for concern.

 Avoid rinsing your mouth or gargling water for at least 24 hours.
 After 24 hours, you may gently attempt to rinse your mouth with lukewarm salt water.

 For 24 hours following surgery, do not eat or drink anything hot, cold, or hard, as your mouth will be sensitive.
 Maintain a soft food diet for a few days or until you can slowly re-introduce hard foods (e.g. scrambled eggs, soup).

 Avoid alcohol and any physically exerting exercise for at least 24 hours.